-Maryland Lottery and Gaming continues to substantially deepen its organization-wide commitment to emphasizing the importance of responsible play.
+Maryland Lottery and Gaming continues its ongoing organization-wide commitment to emphasizing the importance of responsible play.

-During FY2023, the Lottery began working on a responsible gaming program jointly sponsored by the North American Association of State and Provincial Lotteries (NASPL) and the National Council on Problem Gambling (NCPG).
+Staff members from various Lottery departments spent FY2024 working on a responsible gaming program jointly sponsored by the North American Association of State and Provincial Lotteries (NASPL) and the National Council on Problem Gambling (NCPG).
 The NASPL-NCPG Responsible Gambling Verification Program helps lotteries plan and implement effective responsible gaming procedures in all aspects of their operations.
 The program has three levels of verification (Planning, Implementation and Sustaining), which encourage lotteries to progressively strengthen their commitment to responsible gaming.

 The Maryland Lottery is currently recognized at the Sustaining level by virtue of its World Lottery Association (WLA) Level 4 certification, which was achieved in 2022.
 The WLA is a separate, international responsible gaming program with four levels of certification, and the NASPL-NCPG program gives parallel recognition to lotteries that have been certified by the WLA.
-The Maryland Lottery plans to submit its first application for the Sustaining level to NASPL-NCPG in late 2024.
-A group of more than a dozen staff members from multiple departments will spend much of 2024 working on the submission, which will include summaries and documentation of the Lottery's responsible gaming efforts pertaining to employee training; retailer training; public education and awareness; product oversight; research; and advertising.
+The Maryland Lottery completed and submitted its first application for NASPL-NCPG Sustaining Level status in December 2024.
+Staff members from several departments compiled the submission, which includes summaries and documentation of the Lottery's responsible gaming efforts pertaining to employee training; retailer training; public education and awareness; product oversight; research; and advertising.

-The Maryland Lottery supports Problem Gambling Awareness Month with a paid advertising campaign and other messaging, and is a participant in NCPG's Gift Responsibly campaign, which reinforces the message that Lottery tickets are not an appropriate gift for anyone under the age of 18.
+The Maryland Lottery supported the recognition of March as Problem Gambling Awareness Month with a paid advertising campaign and other messaging, and participated in NCPG's Gift Responsibly campaign, which reinforces the message that Lottery tickets are not an appropriate gift for anyone under the age of 18.
+The Lottery also produced a series of four informational videos that were published on mdlottery.com and social media during September, which is designated by the American Gaming Association as Responsible Gaming Education Month.

 Maryland Lottery and Gaming maintains its leadership role in the Maryland Alliance for Responsible Gambling (MARG), which brings together the state's gambling stakeholders and the problem gambling treatment community in a collaborative forum to enhance and develop resources.
-During FY2023, the Lottery updated the design of the MARG website (mdgamblinghelp.org) and streamlined the information presented there.
-The website provides extensive information on the Voluntary Exclusion Program which the Agency administers, allowing individuals to exclude themselves from all types of gambling that Maryland Lottery and Gaming oversees.
-Agency staff have also increased collaboration with the Maryland Center of Excellence on Problem Gambling, with regular meetings between MLGCA and Center of Excellence staff to coordinate activities and training opportunities.
+Maryland Lottery and Gaming staff continue to collaborate with the Maryland Center of Excellence on Problem Gambling, with regular meetings between MLGCA, Center of Excellence staff and others to coordinate activities and training opportunities.